AbyssWatcher64/Vampire-Killer-Tribute/README.md

 _Lotus Games logo_

-## Vampire Killer - 悪魔城ドラキュラ - MSX Game Tribute
+## Vampire Killer - 悪魔城ドラキュラ - MSX2 Game Tribute

 Vampire Killer is a platform game in which the player takes the role of Simon Belmont, a descendant of the Belmont clan, a family of vampire hunters.
 He ventures into Dracula's castle armed with a mystical whip inherited from his father, in order to slay the evil count.